Maciasty15/Project_1_recommender/README.md

 ## Goal

 The aim of the project are:
-- prepareing dataset of hotel recommendations for content based recommender,
+- preparing dataset of hotel recommendations for content based recommender,
 - selecting best features for the model,
 - finding the best HR@10 in the final evaluation for recommended hotels for users,
-- compareing the results against Amazon recommender.
+- comparing the results against Amazon recommender.

 ## Scores